 Angular Limb Deformity - An angular limb deformity is an abnormally shaped or crooked limb that results from abnormal growth of the bones.
 Angular limb deformities are most commonly seen in the forearm (radius/ulna), but can also be seen in the lower part of the hind leg (tibia/fibula).
 Injury to young, growing bones can result in an angular limb deformity.
 These injuries can include being hit by a car, stepped on, dropped or getting a limb caught in the doorway.
 Abnormally shaped bones then put abnormal forces on the joints, which can lead to pain and arthritis.
 (Click here for more details & to read Jericho's Story)

 Pyoderma / Impetigo - A bacterial skin infection, usually Staph, which usually afffects puppies since they have a weaker immune system.
 It is most commonly recognized by small red or crusty bumps on the belly or, as typically seen in Danes, on the head of the puppy.
 These may resemble "pimples".
 There may be dry patches of flaky skin or some noted hair loss.
-With antibiotic therapy, it will clear up without any complications.
-To treat: Topical Treatment such as Hydrogen Peroxide.
+It is VERY common in young Dane pups & it will clear up without any complications.
+To treat: Topical Treatment such as Providone Iodine or diluted Betadine twice daily for a week.
 Shampoo Treatment with Hibiclens, which can be found at any local pharmacy.
-Oral Treatment of Cephalexin.
+If the rash spreads or doesn't look better after a week , move to Oral Treatment of Cephalexin.
 (Click here for more information on Pyoderma and treatment with dosaging)

 - Pyometra - An infection in the uterus.
 This is usually a secondary infection that occurs as a result of hormonal changes in the female.
 Pyometra usually occurs two to eight weeks after the females last heat cycle.
 Symptoms depend on whether the cervix is open or closed.
 If the cervix is open, pus or abnormal discharge may drain from the uterus through the vagina to the outside.
 Fever, lethargy, anorexia, and depression may also be present.
 Excessive licking after the heat cycle, cuddly or distant, and excessive drinking may also occur.
 If the cervix is closed, discharge may not be able to drain.
 It will collect in the uterus causing the abdomen to distend.
 The bacteria releases toxins that are absorbed into the bloodstream.
 Toxins affect the kidney's ability to retain fluid.
 Increased urine production occurs and many dogs drink an excess of water to compensate.
 There may be lethargy, weakness, excessive panting, increased thirst, anorexia, distention of the abdomen, vomiting, and fever often to 104 to 106.
 X-rays may identify an enlarged uterus if it is a closed cervix.
 Treatment: (1) Spay or (2) Natural Remedy along with some Antibiotics (Click here for more information on the Natural Remedy)